clojusc/twig/README.md

 [![][logo]][logo-large]

-*A little logging helper for Clojure projects*
+*A little logging helper for Clojure/ClojureScript projects*

 #### Table of Contents